Language

 young man running in Florida

 • Medical care can be expensive.
 Not having health insurance means that one unexpected illness or accident could leave you with hefty medical bills to manage out of your pocket.
 But with health insurance, you can be better prepared for those unexpected, costly moments.
+One member’s unexpected illness highlights the value of having coverage.

 • Health insurance helps offer peace of mind by ensuring that there’s a limit to how much you may need to spend out of your pocket for medical bills.
 And if you need to go to the doctor for any reason, you’ll feel more comfortable knowing that the costs will be shared with your health plan for covered services.